vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 [Quicklisp's blog](http://blog.quicklisp.org/)).
 I didn't know why, it isn't explained on its website, so I asked
 ([issue #148](https://github.com/quicklisp/quicklisp-client/issues/148)).
 I
-found the discussion very insightfull, everybody being constructive, existing solutions being discussed and architectural choices explained.
+found the discussion very insightful, everybody being constructive, existing solutions being discussed and architectural choices explained.
 But it ended up brutally with one more Common Lisp oddity.